-This parameter requires that token-lifetime and client-secret also be specified.
+This parameter requires that client-secret also be specified.

 This parameter is only supported if the bearer-token-url parameter is specified.

 --client-secret (Token Authentication)

 This parameter is used to specify the secret of the Keyfactor Identity Provider client that should be used to authenticate the session when bearer-token-url authentication is used.